 You know which wine to order, what table has the best Instagram lighting and why you should stay away from the dollar oysters.
 But before you pronounce yourself an eating-out pro, you might want to brush up on the things that drive waiters bonkers.
-We asked a server at a top NYC restaurant about the things she’d love her guests to stop doing.
+We asked two servers at top NYC restaurants about the things they’d love their guests to stop doing.
 Are you guilty of any of these?
 (Whoops, we are.)

 You think you’re making your server’s job more efficient by helping him clear the table.
 But he’s got dish stacking down to a science, and by attempting a leaning tower of soup bowls, you might inadvertently cause a spill on his way back to the kitchen.

-Complaining About Cold Food (After Waiting 15 Minutes to Eat)
+2. Complaining About Cold Food (after Waiting 15 Minutes To Eat)

 Your app came out piping hot, but after Instagramming it, raving to your friends about how delicious it looks and then carrying on a conversation for ten minutes, it’s now lukewarm.
 This isn’t your waiter’s fault, so please don’t send your food back unless it actually came out of the kitchen cold.

-Sending Food Back If Your Guest Goes to the Bathroom
+3. Sending Food Back If Your Guest Goes To The Bathroom